HuolalaTech/react-query-kit/README.md

 ---

-## Motivation

-People will face with these pain points when writing ReactQuery hooks.
+## What could you benefit from it

+- Make `queryKey` strongly related with `queryFn`
+- Manage `queryKey` in a type-safe way
-- Share a custom hook between multiple components
+- Generate quickly a custom ReactQuery hook
-- How to pass variables to custom ReactQuery hook in a type-safe way
+- Make `queryClient`'s operations more clearly associated with which custom ReactQuery hook
-- How to get `queryKey` in a type-safe way
-- How to combining `queryKey` with `queryClient` in a type-safe way
-- Set `defaultOptions` for custom ReactQuery hooks easier and clearer
+- Set defaultOptions for custom ReactQuery hooks easier and clearer

 ![react-query-kit.gif](https://files.catbox.moe/9na7tp.gif)